About this site

 I am Professor Emeritus of Political Science at Portland State University (Oregon) and Senior Editor of Asian Perspective, an international affairs quarterly, which from 1994 to 2017 I served as Editor-in-Chief.
 I have published over 25 books on the international politics of East Asia, US foreign policy, and human-security issues.
 My most recent books are Will This Be China’s Century?
 A Skeptic’s View (Lynne Rienner Publishers, 2013) and Engaging Adversaries: Peacemaking and Diplomacy in the Human Interest (Rowman & Littlefield, 2018).
 The new book focuses on strategies of engagement, with case studies of US relations with Iran, Cuba, North Korea, Russia, and China, as well as Israel-Palestine and China-Japan.

-My current major writing project is a book on foreign policy under Donald Trump, tentatively titled “America For Itself.”
+I am currently writing a book on foreign policy under Donald Trump, tentatively titled “America in Retreat.”